-We encourage students to complete most of their prerequisite courses by the spring of their sophomore year.
+We encourage students to complete most prerequisite courses by the conclusion of their sophomore year.
 ECON 101 and BUS 136 should be taken first, followed by BUS 226 and ACCT 210.
-We advise against enrollment in BUS 226 and ACCT 210 in the same semester.
+Students should avoid enrolling in BUS 226 and ACCT 210 during the same semester if at all possible.
 Transfer students with 30 or more credits will take BUS 226 in their first semester, unless exempted by their Business advisor.
 All prerequisite courses must be taken for a numerical grade and students must earn a minimum grade of 2.0 in each course.

 To enroll in BUS 226 a student must have a cumulative GPA of 2.7 on a 4.0 scale at the time of registration.
 Transfer students must have a cumulative GPA of 2.7 from their previous school(s) at the time of registration.
-Students who do not meet the GPA requirements as noted above may petition the department for permission to enroll in BUS 226, or to declare the major.
-The Department Chair reviews all such petitions in consultation with the BUS 226 instructors.
+Students who do not meet the GPA requirements may petition the department for permission to enroll in BUS 226, or to declare the major.
+The Department Chair reviews these petitions in consultation with the BUS 226 instructors.